averemee-si/oracdc/doc/STANDALONE.md

 #### Optional parameters for Amazon Kinesis

 `a2.kinesis.max.connections` - can be used to control the degree of parallelism when making HTTP requests.
 Using a high number will cause a bunch of broken pipe errors to show up in the logs.
 This is due to idle connections being closed by the server.
-Setting this value too large may also cause request timeouts if you do not have enough bandwidth. **1** is default value
+Setting this value too large may also cause request timeouts if you do not have enough bandwidth. **50** is default value

 `a2.kinesis.request.timeout` - Request timeout milliseconds. **30000** is default value

-`a2.kinesis.request.record.max.buffered.time` - controls how long records are allowed to wait  in the Kinesis Producer's buffers before being sent.
-Larger values increase aggregation and reduces the number of Kinesis records put, which can be helpful if you're getting throttled because of the records per second limit on a shard.. **5000** is default value

 `a2.kinesis.file.size.threshold` - Maximum size of audit file transferred without compression. **512** is default value